AAinemukama/Human-Resouce-Data-Analysis-Portfolio-Project/README.md

 select *
 from hr where termdate1 > getdate() ---we take it that this is the period when their contracts expire

---QUESTIONS TO BE ANSWERED USING THE ANALYSIS
+## QUESTIONS TO BE ANSWERED USING THE ANALYSIS

-----1.
-What is the gender breakdown of employees in the company?
+# 1. What is the gender breakdown of employees in the company?

 select gender,count(gender) as Countpergender

 from hr

+where termdate1 > getdate() or termdate1 is null

 group by gender

 order by gender

-select gender,count(gender) as Countpergender from hr where termdate1 > getdate() or termdate1 is null group by gender order by gender

-----2.
-What is the race/ethnicity breakdown of employees in the company? -we shall concentreate on the current employees and exclude the fomer ones select race, count(race) as countperrace from hr group by race
+# 2. What is the race/ethnicity breakdown of employees in the company? -we shall concentreate on the current employees and exclude the fomer ones

+select race, count(race) as countperrace from hr group by race